Join us on July 17-18 at the 2019 Kansas Conference on Poverty

 - Brought together a distinguished line up of speakers;

-- Offered timely and informative workshops on state-of-art anti-poverty programs, agency capacity building and policy issues; and
+- Offered timely and informative workshops on state-of-art anti-poverty programs, agency capacity building, and policy issues; and

 - Promoted connections among anti-poverty practitioners and advocates from across Kansas.

-This year’s theme is Dare to be Civil.
+This year’s theme is Working Toward Prosperity.

 Work is central to discussions of pathways out of poverty.
 People across the political spectrum understand that work–good, well-paying jobs with benefits–can help struggling families emerge from poverty.
 Poverty workers know that ending poverty requires work.
 Poverty is such a challenging problem that it can seem that social, economic, and political conditions all are aligned to keep people in poverty.
 Indeed, that is often the case.
 However, there are signs that Kansans’ attitudes are shifting, creating opportunities for those addressing poverty and the people they serve, giving us confidence that our work can lead to prosperity.
 The conference will explore different aspects of the relationship between work and prosperity–the work that people in poverty do, the work that agencies and advocates do, and what works in addressing poverty.